-Western Australian Certificate Of Education
+Western Australian Certificate of Education International Program (WACE International)

 The SCSA has set a minimum standard for students in Year 12 for literacy and numeracy based on the Australian Core Skills Framework – Level 3.
 This is a standard regarded as essential for individuals to meet the demands of everyday work and life in a knowledge-based economy.
 It helps students develop transferable skills, such as critical and creative thinking, personal and social capabilities, and intercultural understandings.

 These skills are integral to enable students to navigate an increasingly interconnected world, including embarking upon further education, training, and work.